 Core losses are represented internally with an equivalent shunt resistance across each winding in the transformer.
 These resistances will vary for each winding in order to maintain a uniform distribution across all windings.
 The value of this shunt resistance is based on the No Load Losses input parameter.

 In most studies, core and winding losses can be neglected because of the little significance to results.
 Losses in the transmission system external to the transformer tend to dominate.
-Many transformer studies however, do require core saturation to be adequately modeled.

 Core Saturation